LEADING OFF: Trout’s strikeout slump, deGrom’s rehab start

 Tigers slugger Miguel Cabrera is one hit away from matching Hall of Famer Craig Biggio for 25th place on the all-time list with 3,060.

-Cabrera also is two RBIs behind Manny Ramirez’s 1,831 for 18th place.
+Cabrera alos is two RBIs behind Manny Ramirez’s 1,831 for 18th place.

 Cabrera can keep moving up the lists when Detroit plays the Royals at Comerica Park.